oracle/fmw-kubernetes/docs/v21.2.3/content/wccontent-domains/appendix/quickstart-deployment-guide.md

       ```

 1. Create the Kubernetes persistence volume and persistence volume claim.
+    >  **Notes:**
+    >  * If you are using Oracle WebCenter Content pre-built image, downloaded from My Oracle Support (MOS patch [32822360](https://support.oracle.com/epmos/faces/ui/patch/PatchDetail.jspx?patchId=32822360)), then please use the below command to create the directory -

     a.
 Create the Oracle WebCenter Content domain home directory.
-      Determine if a user already exists on your host system with `uid:gid` of `1000`:
+      Determine if a user already exists on your host system with `uid:gid` of `1000:1000`:
       ```
       $ sudo getent passwd 1000
       ```